CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-deployment.md

 # Plugin Deployment

-## Description

-Preparing deployment package is straight forward.
-Release build content should be packed into zip.
-This zip can be later used to install plugin as described here: [Configuration and Administration](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md#plugins)
+Creating a deployment package is a straightforward process.
+Simply compile the plugin in Release mode and package the resulting build output into a ZIP file.
+This ZIP file can then be used for plugin installation, as outlined in the[Configuration and Administration](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md#plugins) guide.

 ## Creating Deployment Package

+Follow these steps to prepare your plugin for deployment:

-1. Open your solution in Visual Studio.
+1. Open the solution in Visual Studio.

     ![VS Solution Open](./media/plugin-deployment/vs-solution-open.webp)

-2. Change configuration to Release or Release10 - this depends of target SAP version.
-(10 stands for SAP Business One 10 version).
+2. Change the build configuration to either Release or Release10, depending on your target SAP Business One version.

+    >Note: Release10 is used for SAP Business One version 10.

     ![Change to Release](./media/plugin-deployment/change-to-release-10.webp)

-3. Rebuild solution.
+3. Rebuild the solution.

     ![Rebuild](./media/plugin-deployment/rebuild.webp)
 4. Now, we need to pack build content of Plugin Project.
 You can find path of your build in build output (or in your project properties - build - output path).